JoonatanNiinimaa/JoonatanNiinimaa/README.md

 ### Mobile Application Project, Healthapp

-In this project we made a React Native app that user can use to track their workouts and track their calories.
+For this project, we developed a React Native application called HealthApp.
+The app allows users to efficiently track their workouts and monitor their calorie intake.
+To ensure seamless data storage and retrieval, all user data is securely stored in a Firestore database.

 ![loginpage](https://github.com/user-attachments/assets/e5e08311-27d1-419c-8234-cbc1f9087fe4)
 ![main](https://github.com/user-attachments/assets/a188ba7a-e160-4721-b975-9008b01fddc5)